Table of Contents

 Here’s an appetizer before the main course:

-- The global public cloud computing market is set to reach $258 billion in 2019.
+- The global public cloud computing market is set to exceed $330 billion in 2020.

 - Providing data access from anywhere is the top reason for cloud adoption.